vdbsh/circuitshelter.com/content/posts/vlc-fullscreen-workaround-for-mac.md

 ## Video
 * ```[ ]``` Embed video

-This is quite a mystery why attached playlist cause drawing defects, hopefully this will be fixed in upcoming versions.
+This is quite the mystery why attached playlist can cause drawing defects, hopefully this will be fixed in upcoming versions.